augustofrade/red-it-extension/README.md

 ### From Firefox Add-ons Store

-The extension will be available on the Firefox Add-ons store soon!
+Install it directly on your browser from the [Firefox Add-ons store page](https://addons.mozilla.org/en-US/firefox/addon/red-it/).

 ## 🛠️ Usage